crcresearch/ndcmsT3/docs/help/faq.md

 ### How Can I Maintain My CRC Account After Graduating/Leaving Notre Dame?

-> [!NOTE]
+!!! note
-> The university disables staff accounts on the final day of employment, while graduating student accounts are disabled at the conclusion of the current semester.
+    The university disables staff accounts on the final day of employment, while graduating student accounts are disabled at the conclusion of the current semester.

 If you have research related to work here at Notre Dame and are able to justify continued access, you may request a faculty member sponsor your account as an external affiliate.
 These accounts are valid for up to one year, but may be renewed annualy.
 This process can be initiated by having your sponsor complete an `external account request <Request External Account>`.
 To avoid losing your CRC account and all associated data, please complete this process prior to your account being disabled.